We are currently offering positions for a select number of participants in 2026 on the following program dates:

-In 2023 we’re only running the 2 week program March – April.
-If you would like to join us at a different time of year, please check out our 4 week Marine Expedition, or our 3 week Conservation Adventure Program.
+In 2026 we’re only running the 2 week program March – April.
+If you would like to join us at a different time of year, please check out our 5 week Marine Professional Development Program, or our 10 day Whale and Waves Citizen Science Expedition

 Applicants must be +18 on the time of arrival.
 We’re busy developing an under 18s program at the moment.
 Watch this space!